RESEARCH STARTER

 Further Insights

 Legal experts note that “[m]any white-collar crimes are difficult to prosecute because the perpetrators use sophisticated means to conceal their activities through a complex series of transactions” (Legal Information Institute, n.d.).
 In many cases, the successful prosecution of white-collar crimes requires someone with inside knowledge of the crime, or complicity in it, to come forward or otherwise cooperate with law enforcement.
-This cooperation, known as whistleblowing, has become more common in the United States since the Great Recession (2008–2009) (Legal Information Institute, n.d.), during which multiple high-profile examples of corruption in the US financial system and banking networks became public knowledge and drew the ire of the everyday people left to disproportionately shoulder the financial burdens of the recession’s economic turmoil.
+This cooperation, known as whistleblowing, became more common in the United States following the Great Recession (2008–2009) (Legal Information Institute, n.d.), during which multiple high-profile examples of corruption in the US financial system and banking networks became public knowledge and drew the ire of the ordinary people left to disproportionately shoulder the financial burdens of the recession’s economic turmoil.

 In the United States, federal legislation allows law enforcement agencies and justice institutions to hold corporations and other organizations legally responsible for white-collar crimes.
 Federal laws also allow US government agencies to impose financial penalties and other sanctions on organizations found to be involved with white-collar crime.
 However, most white-collar crime prosecutions involve individual actors (Legal Information Institute, n.d.).